How to Add or Remove Mouse Keys Icon on Windows 11 Taskbar

 Mouse Keys is a Windows accessibility feature that lets you move your mouse pointer and click using your keyboard’s numeric keypad.
 This is especially useful if you find it difficult to use a traditional mouse.

-By default, the icon shows up when Mouse Keys is active.
-You’ll usually need Num Lock on for this to happen.
-You can choose to display or hide this helpful shortcut.
+The Mouse Keys icon appears on the Windows 11 taskbar automatically when Mouse Keys is turned on.
+Typically, Num Lock must also be on for the icon to show.
+Users can choose to display or hide this shortcut.

 This guide shows you how to control the Mouse Keys icon, giving you a quick visual cue for its status.